derikclive/TCP-Fast-Open-Experimentation/README.md

 sudo python run.py
 ```

-  * After 15-30 minutes, the results are written into results.txt and the file plots.png will display the compaarison of TFO and Vanilla TCP using graphs.
+  * After 15-30 minutes, the results are written into results.txt and the file plots.png will display the comparison of TFO and Vanilla TCP using graphs.

 2. HTTP POST